jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ![Image of the page template](/images/module-01/lesson-02/page-template.png)

-Now switch to the Code editor view, to see the block markup that makes up this page template
+Now switch to the Code editor view, to see the block markup that makes up this page template.

 ```html
 <!-- wp:group {"layout":{"type":"constrained"}} -->